Kalli/clubster-analysis/src/steps.md

 <details>
 <summary>Show footnotes</summary>

 1\.
+We looked at the most recommended clubs from the  are the top 20 regions in April 2020.
+Most regions had 8 "recommended" clubs.
+But some had far fewer, the South of Spain for instance [only had 2](https://www.residentadvisor.net/guide/es/south).
+The "Streamland" region was excluded entirely as it is not relevant for our purposes.

+2\.
 To calculate clusters we first calculate the overlap in lineups between each pair of clubs.
 Based on how many bookings the two venues have in common we calculate what is called the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index).

 From these calculations we create a [network](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics) where the clubs are the nodes and their Jaccard index values are the edges connecting the nodes.
 We then run [community detection](https://en.wikipedia.org/wiki/Louvain_modularity) algorithms on the network to detect clusters or communities of clubs that are strongly internally connected.
 This ends up grouping together similar clubs.